DrTim105/My-Notes-App/README.md

 # MyNotesApp
-A note-taking app using ROOM database for local offline storage, neomorphic design
+A note-taking app using ROOM database for local offline storage, neumorphic design